AlphaBravoCompany/blog.alphabravo.io/content/posts/2021/12-08-multiple-kubeconfig.md

 ## Using `kubectx` and `kubens`

 Now that we have our files all merged, we can start easily switching contexts and namespaces with `kubectx` and `kubens`.

+To clarify their purpose:

+- `kubectx` is used for switching *contexts*.
+This allows you to switch to managing different clusters.
+- `kubens` is used for switching *namespaces* inside of each context.
+This allows for you to target specific namespaced resources inside an individual cluster.

 - Switch to the `prod-cluster`:
 ```